 It may be among the toughest conversations you ever have to initiate.
 But when you think a colleague is in trouble it is worse, for both your friend and the firm, to avoid the issue.
 We’ve asked professionals in the know about how to approach a colleague and provide support when these delicate issues arise.
-Last time, Mary Ellen Sullivan spoke with the Hon.
-Sarah Krauss about substance abuse.
-This time, the topic is depression.

 If Depression Has Become a Problem